 A shrine dedicated to Our Lady aims to foster greater devotion to the Holy Mother of God through pious practices.
 The Blessed Mother is the greatest of all disciples.
 Her full assent to the Father's Will is s witness to her humility and her total abandonment to God.
 We are called to follow in her footsteps as we grow in our faith and trust in him.
 Being pilgrims ourselves, we hope to be fully united with God by the decision we make each day to take the next step forward toward Him.

-The Chaplaincy (SFXC) exists to serve as an off-campus hub of centralized outreach to the university student and young adult in the Diocese of Calgary.
+The chaplaincy (SFXC) exists to serve as an off-campus hub of centralized outreach to the university student and young adult in the Diocese of Calgary.
 They are also present on-campus at the University of Calgary, St. Mary's University and the University of Lethbridge.
 At the U of C, they collaborate with Catholic Christian Outreach.

-The Chaplaincy is both a physical place and a spiritual entity for the formation and preparation of young Catholics at this pivotal stage in their life so they emerge from the Chaplaincy as committed and equipped missionary disciples.
-It supports high school graduates, University Students, Post-secondary graduates, young adults, young families, and established professionals.
+The chaplaincy is both a physical place and a spiritual entity for the formation and preparation of young Catholics at this pivotal stage in their life so they emerge from the chaplaincy as committed and equipped missionary disciples.
+It supports high school graduates, university students, post-secondary graduates, young adults, young families, and established professionals.

 Guiding participants through each phase of formation:

-- fellowship - The Chaplaincy will work with on-campus, student-led clubs to build community and relationships.
+- Fellowship - The chaplaincy will work with on-campus, student-led clubs to build community and relationships.
 Students will continue to build these relationships off-campus with SFXC.
 Students will grow in their Catholic identity as they learn to navigate school and work.

-- formation - Enhanced leadership in the SFXC community will provide mentorship during this phase to students and new grads who will be pursuing careers, marriage, and new responsibilities.
+- Formation - Enhanced leadership in the SFXC community will provide mentorship during this phase to students and new grads who will be pursuing careers, marriage, and new responsibilities.
 Future priests and religious leaders, young couples pursuing marriage, and those desiring social and humanitarian work will develop from this phase.

-- faith - Young couples who have met and married from within SFXC and are beginning a family will be mentors to younger participants.
+- Faith - Young couples who have met and married from within SFXC and are beginning a family will be mentors to younger participants.
 This phase will guide participants in deepening their spiritual life and prepare them to bring this experience into their professional lives and future parish communities.

 Watch a video about their work.
-The 2020 Bishop's Dinner is sponsoring the Chaplaincy.
+The 2020 Bishop's Dinner is sponsoring the chaplaincy.
 Download information package.
-Members and Councils are encouraged to support this fund-raising project to benefit the chaplaincy.
+Members and councils are encouraged to support this fund-raising project to benefit the chaplaincy.

 Jan reported the closing of Christ the King CWL at the end of 2019 Council.
 Councils were reminded that the Diocesan Council exists to serve parish councils.
 Candy Neumann reported on the success of collaborating with Diocesan Council on the membership at St. Pat's in Medicine Hat.

-Fr Mario brought greetings from Holy Name.
+Fr.
+Mario Basque brought greetings from Holy Name Parish.

 Past-President Janet MacPhee presented on the role and responsibilities of the Past President at the Diocesan and Parish levels, and work to date on the Calgary Diocesan 100th Anniversary celebrations.
 Download her report.